vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 We will have `network.validators.multisig.numberOfSigners` represented on each multisig (currently `13`) but this could change.
 Note that `network.validators.multisig.numberOfSigners` must always be less than or equal to `network.validators.tendermint.number`.

-In the reward calculation for the top `network.validators.multisig.numberOfSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.validators.multisig.numberOfSigners` by score but *not* on the multisig contract.
+In the reward calculation for the top `network.validators.multisig.numberOfSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.validators.multisig.numberOfSigners` by score but *not* on all multisig contracts.

 Thus a validator who is not there but should be has incentive to pay gas to update each multisig.
 Moreover a validator who's score has gone up substantially will want to do so as well.